Xatpy/stick-to-gif/docs/testing-plan.md

 - `getDefaultTargetRect` selects a tighter region for a clear synthetic object than for a flat region.
 - `refineRectFromLocalRegion` returns `null` for low-contrast or ambiguous cases.
 - Low-confidence overlay/layout behavior remains stable over repeated frames.
+- `EditorCanvas` keeps dragging active across `pointerleave` when pointer capture is still held, and releases correctly on `pointercancel`.

 ### 2. One Playwright smoke test